jjsimpso/molasses/README.md

 * **Done** Give option to open 'd' and 'P' item types in external application.

 ## Platform
 Molasses is a Racket GUI application, which means it will run on Windows, MacOS, and Linux.
-If Racket is already installed on a system, Molasses can be launched from the source with the command 'racket main.rkt'. #lang magic is required to build from source.
-Install #lang magic with `raco pkg install https://github.com/jjsimpso/magic`.
+If Racket is already installed on a system, Molasses can be installed from the official Racket package catalog.
+Just run `raco setup molasses`.
+Installing the package will also install the necessary dependencies, including #lang magic, another of my projects.

+Racket can be downloaded from [The Racket Homepage](https://racket-lang.org)

 Binary executables which include the Racket runtime are available in the Releases section.

-Racket can be downloaded from [The Racket Homepage](https://racket-lang.org)

 ## Usage
 Gopher menu navigation is based on Lynx and consists of the following commands: